ralphhendriks/aoc2024/README.md

 - Basic linear algebra refresher.
 - I somehow missed that the shorthand notation for defining variables  of the same type also works for function parameters, e.g. `func foo(a, b int)`.

+## Day 15

+This was a challenging day.
+Part 2 took a lot of time to complete.
+For the second part, I initially took an approach to evaluate the width of the two boxes at once.
+This proved too difficult.
+Eventually, I arrived at the following two-step algorithm that works both for part 1 and part 2:

+- Construct a queue of positions to check.
+As soon the head of the queue is unmovable, the whole move operation cannot happen.
+- Add every checked position to a list of positions to move.
+- Move the items to move, starting from the back.
+It is necessary to keep a map to track the nodes already moved, because the can-move-detection can find doubles.
+This is only necessary for the up/down moves.

+Things I learned:

+- I initially experimented with transforming the moves to an enum.
+I learned about the iota keyword, and experimented using the `fmt.Stringer` interface.